 I believe I was woken up at 9am.
 The trip was worth my time and very memorable.
 My partner and I headed to a ( 3 hour drive) place called The Guajataca Tunnel, on Isabela.
 All I could say (like an annoying little brat) during those endless and impatient hours were: Are we there yet? or How near to the place are we?
-The long drive didn’t last forever, between some rad music, interesting conversations and a few dirty jokes.
+The long drive didn’t last forever, between some rad music, interesting conversations, and a few dirty jokes.
 I still look back and remember how simple my life became in those couple of hours.

-Finally we made it to the place!
+Finally, we made it to the place!
 As soon as we step foot on the ground, small drops of rain poured on the habitat.
 We were basically running like retarded blobs from tiny, innocent drops of water.
 The place looked ok to me, nothing out of the ordinary, except when I encountered the tunnel.
 It seemed very long, dark and cold with a light at the end.
 I really like the sensation of walking in an empty space, the wind howling weird noises while I rushed my pace to the end of the tunnel, where a shiny spot awaited for me on the other side silently.

 Once we crossed the side, a path was revealed.
 A beautiful sighting of nature, filled with wonders and small creatures, and a welcoming breeze.
 We were walking on a long, narrowed path, the ground was moist while slippery and surprisingly found some interesting stuff on the ground (which are gross and unnecessarily to talk about it in here).
 My partner and I made a dirty joke about the stuff we found on the ground.
-Later on we encountered at the end of the trail some stairs like hills, made by rocks, dirt and leaves, revealing another path with a brighter sky.
+Later on, we encountered at the end of the trail some stairs like hills, made by rocks, dirt, and leaves, revealing another path with a brighter sky.

 After managing to pass the small, moist jungle, we discovered another narrowed and long trial that lasted for about 10 minutes of worth walking.
 We were stunned with the huge boulders and mountains rocks that surrounded the place.
 When we finally reached the end of the protected environment, we witnessed another paradise.
-A beautiful beach, with more rocks and foamy shore, and another interesting trial that leaded to a grassy field.
+A beautiful beach, with more rocks and foamy shore, and another interesting trial that led to a grassy field.

 We walked for another 20 minutes but headed back, there was nothing except more open fields and we haven’t had the opportunity to view the beach closely.
 After finally reaching the beginning of the grassy road, we walked a bit to the beach area and sat on the sand.
-Still cloudy, we started to talk about our life, goals and desires, that we ended up talking about our fears as human beings.
-Life is so complicated, that we are told often to simply live every good moments we can.
+Still cloudy, we started to talk about our life, goals, and desires, that we ended up talking about our fears as human beings.
+Life is so complicated, that we are told often to simply live every good moment we can.
 Either good or bad, we must live it and absorb every detail, in order to fulfill ourselves and become who we want to be and where do we want to belong.

 After a while the rain started to pour again, because of our short, comfortable clothes, we tried to return to the car as fast as possible.
 We didn’t want to get in completely wet.
-The place soon became isolated, less people were seen, the ground became challenging and the wind howled stronger than before.
-Waves suddenly became a war zone, the mist as an unknow barrier and the rain, deadly projectiles.
-We manage to return back with more deep conversations and laughs; and developed a clear view about our goals and ambitions, for becoming part of the creative industries.
+The place soon became isolated, fewer people were seen, the ground became challenging and the wind howled stronger than before.
+Waves suddenly became a war zone, the mist as an unknown barrier and the rain, deadly projectiles.
+We manage to return back with more deep conversations and laughs; and developed a clear view of our goals and ambitions, for becoming part of the creative industries.
 Those are the moments that I would hold it (dearly with my heart) and treasure it, as long as I live…